rhoit/my-config/docker/systemd/README.md

 Image is based archlinux.

-Configuration for for running systemd in *privileged* container.
+Configuration for running systemd in *privileged* container.

 multi-user login has been enable modifing *systemd-user-sessions.services*